-- Charter school funding for state operators comes entirely from the state, with per-pupil allocations varying based on enrollment, students demographics, physical location, categorical grants, and capital outlay.
+- Charter school funding for state charter schools comes entirely from the state, with per-pupil allocations varying based on enrollment, students demographics, physical location, categorical grants1, and capital outlay.
 Then, state charter funding is normalized across the state where funding is less than the state-wide average. - Survey respondents reported FY19 funding levels ranging from \$7,500 to \$9,400 per pupil; with the average state charter funding set at \$8,311.
-Anecdotally, the statewide average funding is expected to be closer to \$8,500. - Beginning in 2019, a statewide capital supplement increase will go into effect (HB787). - This funding will be subject to a geographic adjustment, with state-approved charters in 'high capital' areas seeing the biggest increase. - The State Charter School Commission (SCSC) states average state charter funding for brick and mortar schools, inclusive of the capital supplement, is \$9,257 per pupil in FY19.
+Anecdotally, the statewide average funding is expected to be closer to \$8,500. - Beginning in 2019, a statewide capital supplement increase will go into effect (HB787).